apiel/isomor/Docs/Manual-setup.md

 ### How to setup Isomor manually

-The following instruction will explain you how to setup a working enviroment with React and TypeScript.
+The following instruction will explain how to setup a working enviroment with React and TypeScript.

 > **Note:** find an example in the repo  `packages/examples/src-isomor/App.tsx`.
 It might be possible that some information was not correctly updated in the doc.
 Please, refer to the example if it happen and open an issue to report.